JavaScript IndexedDB

 Technically, you create indexes on object stores, which are called parent object stores.

-For example, if you store the contact information, you may want to create indexes on email, first name, and last name so that you can query the contacts by these properties.
+For example, if you store the contact information, you may want to create indexes on email, first name, and last name to query the contacts by these properties.

 Basic IndexedDB concepts